Nenuvar/Guides/Guides/Github Git Sync Across Devices.md

 ```

 ### Test your setup
 Now you can test your setup.
-Create a file and do this:
+Create a file in Obsidian and do this:
 ```
 git add .
 git commit -m "Initial"